 Some of the composting activity in Scotland is exempt from licensing and is carried out under exemption.
-Paragraph 129 composting is the only data considered for 2013 and represented 10.4 thousand tonnes of waste.
-The Paragraph 12 data tends to represent smaller tonnage sites comprising 2.0% of the organics recycled in 2013.
+Paragraph 129 composting is the only data considered for 2014 and represented 13.6 thousand tonnes of waste.
+The Paragraph 12 data tends to represent smaller tonnage sites and comprised 2.5% of the organics composted or digested in 2014.

-More recently anaerobic digestion of agricultural and distillery wastes may have taken place under Paragraph 51, but this was not in place during 2013.
+More recently anaerobic digestion of agricultural and distillery wastes may have taken place under Paragraph 51, but this was not in place during 2014.